 In fact, there is a direct correlation between the increase in rail network investments and enhanced safety performance.

-With record levels of private spending on capital improvements and maintenance over the last five years and more than $660 billion spent since 1980, America’s privately owned freight railroads are at the forefront of advancing safety.
+With record levels of private spending on capital improvements and maintenance over the last five years and more than $25 billion annually on average, America’s privately owned freight railroads are at the forefront of advancing safety.